WellthCare

 Step 3: Sodium should be read per day, not per serving

-Sodium is a stealth driver of blood pressure issues, and hypertension is one of the most common chronic conditions in working populations.
-That’s why sodium literacy scales: it doesn’t require a perfect diet, just better defaults.
+Sodium is a stealth driver of blood pressure issues.
+Hypertension is one of the most common chronic conditions in working populations.
+That's why sodium literacy scales so well—it doesn't require a perfect diet, just better defaults.

-- If one item has 700-900 mg of sodium, it’s not a small hit-it’s a meaningful chunk of the day.
+• If one item has 700-900 mg of sodium, it's a meaningful chunk of the day.

 Step 4: Fiber is the most underrated number on the label

-People spend a lot of energy avoiding “bad” things on labels.
-Fiber is a “good” thing that tends to create a compounding effect: steadier glucose response, better satiety, improved lipid profiles, and better overall metabolic resilience.
+People spend a lot of energy avoiding "bad" things.
+But fiber is a "good" thing that creates a compounding effect: steadier glucose response, better satiety, improved lipid profiles, and better metabolic resilience.

-For common packaged foods like bread, cereal, snacks, and bars:
+For common packaged foods (bread, cereal, snacks, bars):

-A useful pattern to notice is the relationship between carbs and fiber.
-Products that are high in carbs and low in fiber are more likely to spike blood sugar and leave you hungry again sooner.
+Notice the relationship between carbs and fiber.
+Products high in carbs but low in fiber will spike your blood sugar and leave you hungry again sooner.

 Step 5: Total fat isn't the main story—saturated fat is

-Total fat is often used as a headline villain, but it’s not the most useful line for everyday label decisions.
-Saturated fat is the more relevant lever for many people because of its relationship to LDL cholesterol and cardiovascular risk.
+Total fat gets a bad rap, but it's not the most useful line for everyday decisions.
+Saturated fat is more relevant—it's tied to LDL cholesterol and cardiovascular risk.

-A practical approach is to keep saturated fat lower in daily staples and be intentional with higher-saturated-fat items rather than treating them like “free” foods.
+Keep saturated fat lower in daily staples, and be intentional with higher-saturated-fat items—don't treat them as "free" foods.

 Step 6: Protein is a marketing number—verify it